 Encourage your School to Join the "Race to Stop Dissections"

-AWI has partnered with Digital Frog International to provide a full Digital Frog 2.5 (voted BEST dissection alternative by eSchool News readers) license to the first 25 schools that commit to end ALL animal dissections.
+AWI has partnered with Digital Frog International to provide a multi-seat license for the Digital Frog 2.5 (voted BEST dissection alternative by eSchool News readers) to the first 25 schools that commit to end ALL animal dissections.
 To join the race, complete this agreement and return it to AWI.

 Cats, frogs, fetal pigs, grasshoppers, mink, earthworms, rats, mice, dogs, pigeons, and turtles are just some of the many animals used in school dissection projects.
 Investigations into the capture, transport, warehousing and killing of animals destined for dissection show that the procurement process cause unnecessary suffering and death.
 Millions of frogs are taken from wetland habitats, piled into sacks and inhumanely killed by immersion in preservative.
 Frog populations are rapidly disappearing worldwide and the use of wild-caught frogs for dissections is a contributing factor to frog declines in many parts of the world.*